-To explore this yoga sutra 2.46 further, I wrote Hannah and Finn.
+To explore this yoga sutra 2.46 further, I wrote Hannah and Hugo.
 I am passionate about sharing this idea that we need both effort and surrender in our lives.
 Yes, we absolutely need to learn tools to calm ourselves, but we also need to be active and get our heart rates up.
 Though there are amazing mindfulness books for kids available, I also wanted to share a story that mindfulness is not just sitting cross-legged in silence.
 It can be explored by being active and having fun.
 I’ve seen this with our family, that all of us need to have a balance of calm moments and exercise to burn energy.
 Below you find the introduction to this yoga book:

 Our lives seem to be on a fast track.
 Children’s schedules are jam-packed, with little down time.
 If they aren’t running around a soccer field, they’re over-stimulated on a screen.
 Children are being called out for not being able to focus, pay attention, or sit still.

 In recent years, there has been a push for teaching children to slow down and to learn to live in the present moment.
 We are teaching children how to use their breath to help self-regulate and ease their worries.
 This story presents the importance of both cultivating this quiet calm, as well as practicing energetic movement.